mpv-player/mpv/DOCS/man/options.rst

     :nvdec-copy: copies video back to system RAM (Any platform CUDA is available)
     :drm:       requires ``--vo=gpu`` (Linux only)
     :drm-copy:   copies video back to system RAM (Linux only)
+    :vulkan:    requires ``--vo=gpu-next`` (Any platform with Vulkan Video Decoding)
+    :vulkan-copy: copies video back to system RAM (Any platform with Vulkan Video Decoding)

     Other hwdecs (only use if you know you have to):